nicholasprowse/MathChallenge/README.md

     - The `hasNext` method of an `Iterator` must return a primitive `Boolean`
     - Kotlin Boolean primitives can be implicitly created in condition and loop statements, as Kotlin does not allow use of if and while statements without a primitive `Boolean` as the condition.
-(I am considering scrapping this exception, as when statements can replace if statements without the need for `Boolean`, and I for loops could potentially replace while loops with the correct iterators set up)
+(I am considering scrapping this exception, as when statements can replace if statements without the need for `Boolean`, and for loops could potentially replace while loops with the correct iterators set up)
   - No external classes can be referenced, and no external functions can be called.
 This includes builtin functions, even operators
   (except reference equality, `===`)
   - Interfaces are allowed